 Cardiac Safety Screening

-Metrion offers a range of high-quality Cardiac Safety Screening assays, including components of the Comprehensive in Vitro Proarrhythmia Assay (CiPA) initiative.
+High-quality Cardiac Safety Screening assays, including components of the Comprehensive in Vitro Proarrhythmia Assay (CiPA) initiative

-Our assays are designed and validated to reliably evaluate the proarrhythmic and cardiotoxic liabilities of your compounds by assessing their effects against a comprehensive panel of cardiac ion channels.
+Reliably evaluate the proarrhythmic and cardiotoxic liabilities of your compounds by assessing their effects against a comprehensive panel of cardiac ion channels

 Introduction to Metrion’s Cardiac Safety Screening services